 In accordance with Governance Rules if you wish to raise a Workgroup Consultation Alternative Request, please fill in the form which you can find at the above link.

 If you wish to submit a confidential response, mark the relevant box on your consultation proforma.
-Confidential responses will be disclosed to the Authority in full but, unless agreed otherwise, will not be shared with the Panel, Workgroup or the industry and may therefore not influence the debate to the same extent as a non-confidential response.
+Confidential responses will be disclosed to the Authority in full but, unless agreed otherwise, will not be shared with the Panel, Workgroup, or the industry, and may therefore not influence the debate to the same extent as a non-confidential response.

 Acronyms, key terms, and reference material